 This enzymatic RV Treatment Drop-In can be used on a boat, a tiny portable camping toilet, or an outhouse latrine, among other things.

 One of the benefits of this chemical treatment is that it can be used in an empty tank without causing any harm.
 It won’t harm, deteriorate, or taint the tank’s surface.
-In normal temperatures, the packets dissolve in 1-2 minutes.
+In average temperatures, the packets dissolve in 1-2 minutes.
 They may take a few minutes longer to dissolve in cooler temperatures.
 It gets to work right away.
 This chemical treatment not only dissolves organic matter but also breaks down and dissolves conventional toilet paper, which can clog the RV toilet.
 The product is formaldehyde-free and devoid of toxins such as formaldehyde and bronopol.
 The product has a 12-month shelf life.
 Keep them in a well-sealed container away from direct sunlight and at room temperature.

 When utilizing this enzyme-based chemical therapy, use caution.
 Because bleach will likely inactivate the enzymes, we do not advocate using a bleach product to clean your toilet.